-Fashion colour blocking involves styling of two or more solid colours in your outfit and can be a useful tool to flatter your body, no matter what shape you are.
+Fashion colour blocking involves styling of two or more solid colours in your outfit and can be useful took to flatter your body, no matter what shape you are.

 An easy start to colour blocking is being monochromatic, by that we mean layering different shades and tones of the same colour and mixing different textures can make this look really interesting.

-Once you have practiced the above and feel confident it is time to truly colour block.
+Once you have practiced the above and feel confident it is time to turly colour block.

 Keep your look current and fresh by following these tips:

-~ Feeling bloated after dinner?
-We guarantee you that you'll walk out of the restaurant looking as slim as when you walked in when you use colour blocking to your advantage, darker blocks of colour can disguise areas and lighter colour enhance them.
+- Feeling bloated after dinner?
+We guarantee you that you'll walk out of the restuarant looking as slim as when you walked in when you use colour blocking to advantage, darker blocks of colour can disguise areas and lighter colour enhance them.

 Loved this read?
 Why not check out our new Spot The Colourblockcampaign blog for more styling inspiration.